 A study of Government and Politics allows students to select from a wide range of undergraduate courses at university and other higher institutions, enabling access to faculties such as Social Science, the Arts, the Humanities and Law.
-As well as presenting career choices in the public and private sector generally, those wishing to pursue a career in teaching will find that proposed curricular changes should enable them to take advantage of openings in the field of education for citizenship.
+It is particularly relevant for those wishing to study Politics or International Relations at university, two of the fastest growing degree subjects in the country.
+A-Level Politics is also one of the best options for those considering a Law degree.
+It also opens up career choices in fields such as journalism, teaching, the media, local and central government, research, business management.

 Whatever their next career step, the study of Government and Politics will have involved students in a range of activities such as debates, conferences, and preparation for visiting dignitaries in the world of politics.
 This will leave them better placed to become active and informed citizens, able and willing to make a valuable contribution to the local and global community.